 The male paramedic lay down the stretcher beside Caroline.
 The female turned to Carmen.

-"Do you know what happened?" she quickly asked.
+'Do you know what happened?' she quickly asked.

-Carmen had to swiftly think it over.
-"I need to wait for my brother to come home, I can't leave without him."
+Carmen was about to say yes before she remembered she had a dead body out in the open.
+'I need to wait for my brother to come home, I can't leave without him.'

-"Well, I'll notify the police and tell them to come to this address," the female assured a shaking Carmen.
-"Just hang tight, we will look after your mother.
-Come to the hospital as soon as you and your brother are able."
+'I'll notify the police and tell them to come to this address,' the female assured a shaking Carmen.
+'Just hang tight, we will look after your mother.
+Come to the hospital as soon as you and your brother are able.'

-The woman next door was staring back.
+The woman next door was staring back at her.

-Looks like Carmen's secret is out!!
+Looks like Carmen's secret is already out!!
 That was fast.
 Let me know what you thought of the chapter by leaving a comment and clicking vote - all votes and comments are much appreciated!

 YOU ARE READING